MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 One basic question should be answered before embarking on such simulations: what is the failure rate of stored documents?
 This is a difficult question due to a lack of real data.

 There is some data on the failure rate of individual disk drives over time.
 Thanks to Backblaze, Google, and others, there is some published empirical data on failure rates of disk drives of recent technology vintages. [[citations needed]]  These figures refer to replacements of entire disk drives during the useful life and wear-out periods of device use.
 That is, they exclude infant failures but include mid-life and senescence.
 Unfortunately, we do not get much information on the rates of sector failures, bad block replacements, and so forth.

+TBS NOTE (RBL): We should be able to demote much of this lengthy discussion to later, even to the supplementary material.
+90% of this is not relevant to the discussions at hand.
+Main topics of interest: copies, independence, format, auditing and repair.

 #### Drive Failures May Place Limits on Sector Lifetime